 Given its size and reputation, Krakens’ record on preserving its security is impressive.
 They’ve been subject to a continuing onslaught of denial of service attacks for years and have yet to experience a breach.
 They also regularly hire security professionals to attack their internet defenses in every possible way, securing your information and finances.

 The only trouble with Krakens’ security, it seems, is that it can be frustrating for professional traders used to things moving much faster.
-Every trade is double authenticated, which is time-consuming and will delay time-sensitive orders, but if your concern is security, Kraken has you covered.
+Every trade requires two-factor authentication, which is time-consuming and will delay time-sensitive orders, but if your concern is security, Kraken has you covered.

 Frequently Asked Questions